Skip to footer content

 AwayFromZero: 1

-The AwayFromZero rounding strategy rounds to the nearest number, when a number is halfway between two others.
+The AwayFromZero rounding strategy rounds to the nearest number, rounding a number halfway between two others away from zero.

 ToZero: 2